camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 ```

 This block of code has two encapsulations I created to make interacting with my authentication module easier.
 The first
-is the `SocialIdentityProvider`.
-This encapsulation allows my code to succinctly define sending an OAuth token to an
+is the `SocialIdentityProvider` (`oauthConfiguration.second.getIdentity` in this case).
+This encapsulation allows my
-identity provider (think Google, GitHub, Twitter, etc.), and retrieve back a subset of important data for my own
+code to succinctly define sending an OAuth token to an identity provider, and retrieve back a subset of important data for my
-authentication module.
+own authentication module.
 The interface and data class are straight forward, and the concise nature of these definitions is
-likely my favorite part of programming with Kotlin.
+one of my favorite parts of programming with Kotlin.

 ```
 data class SocialIdentity(val id: String, val name: String, val nickname: String, val email: String, val avatar: String)